 Died 1947 72

-Charles Frederick Goldie was one of New Zealand’s most famed artists, whose portraits of Māori are for many often the most frequently remembered representation of New Zealand’s tangata whenua (original inhabitants).
+Charles Frederick Goldie was one of New Zealand’s most famed artists, whose portraits of Māori are for many the most frequently remembered representation of New Zealand’s tangata whenua (original inhabitants).
 Goldie trained as an artist in New Zealand and Australia, won prizes for his early work and then travelled to France to advance his studies.

-Māori clad in traditional dress with memorable traditional moko (tattoo) on their faces.
+His early portraits were often of Māori clad in traditional dress with memorable traditional moko (tattoo) on their faces.
 Goldie’s portraits have been praised for the apparently ‘true to life’ quality in their subjects’ appearance.
-Later in his career he was criticized for exactly that quality; his portraits were deemed too life-like by some critics and lacking in an interpretative edge that might have set them apart from photographic portraits.
+Later in his career he was criticised for exactly that quality.
+Critics considered them too life-like and too much like his photographic portraits.

 Further Reading: